 We have had Dutch Lady Milk and the Flying Dutchman and now we can also have Dutch baby pancakes.
 Dutch Baby Cafe at Paragon is a new cafe serving a variety of Dutch baby pancakes, sometimes referred to as German pancakes or Dutch puffs.
-Made with eggs, flour, sugar and milk, Dutch Baby pancakes are soft with crispy sides and serve on hot cast iron pans.
+Made with eggs, flour, sugar and milk, Dutch Baby pancakes are soft with crispy sides and served on hot cast iron pans.
 Dutch Baby Cafe at Paragon has sweet and savoury pancakes on its menu as well as Japanese curry dishes.
 The cafe also offers fresh fruit tarts from its sister brand, Fruit Paradise.

 Dutch Baby Cafe at Paragon opened in April 2016.
 The new cafe in the well known Orchard Road mall is a new concept cafe by Japan Foods Holding (the people who operates the franchise stores in Singapore for brands like Ajisen Ramen, Menya Musashi and Osaka Ohsho).